Smart electric drive: Specifications

 The lithium-ion battery pack took three hours to charge from 20 to 80 percent of its capacity with a standard 230 V outlet.
-It could also be charged using a common US household 120 V outlet.
-The car has a 3.3 kW on-board charger for this AC charging.
+It could also be charged using a common US household 120 V outlet connected to a recently adopted SAE J1772 port for US models.
+The car has a 3.3 kW on-board charger for AC charging.
 Smart claims a 0–60 km/h time of 6.5 seconds, the same as for the gasoline version.

 It has a single fixed-gear ratio transmission and is about 308 lb heavier than a gasoline-powered Fortwo.

 Markets and sales

 Over 2,300 units of the second generation models were leased between 2009 and October 2012 in 18 markets around the world.
 Of these, 1,721 units were registered in Europe through October 2012, and 527 units in the U.S. through December 2012.

 United States

 The trial program in the US began in January 2011 with the first customer delivery in Washington, D.C.
 A total of 250 units were made available for leasing at a price of US$599 per month for a period of 48 months and 60000 km, plus $2,500 due at signing.
 This pricing is before taxes or any government tax credits or rebates available.
 The limited fleet of second-generation Smart Fortwo electric drive cars was introduced first in Portland, Oregon, Los Angeles, San Jose, California, Orlando, Florida, Austin, Detroit, Indianapolis and the Interstate 95 corridor between Washington, D.C., and Boston, including New Jersey and New York.